FruitieX/nodeplayer/README.md

 Quickstart
 ----------

-- `npm install -g nodeplayer` ([here's](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) how you can do this without sudo)
+- `npm install -g nodeplayer` ([here's](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) how you can do this without sudo, *highly recommended*)
 - `nodeplayer`

 nodeplayer will now ask you to edit its configuration file.
 For a basic setup